7 Health Benefits Of Bitter Melon (Bitter Gourd) & Nutrition

 Bitter gourd also stimulates your gut cells to secrete more digestive juices.
 That is how it helps digest food quicker and better (8).

 Efficient digestion is often followed by smooth bowel movement.
 By preventing constipation, bitter melons relieve the pressure on the veins inside the hemorrhoids (8).
+If you are considering consuming bitter gourd during pregnancy, it’s better to consult a doctor first.
+Even though this veggie may have several health benefits and may seem safe, you can never be sure about how it might affect your body and the fetus.

 5. Treats Skin Conditions

 This squash family member has excellent anti-inflammatory properties.
-It can treat various skin conditions like eczema, rashes, leprosyi XA chronic bacterial infection that adversely affects the nerves, respiratory tract, skin, nerves, and eyesight. , psoriasis, wounds, and sores.
+It can treat various skin conditions like eczema, rashes, leprosyi A chronic bacterial infection that adversely affects the nerves, respiratory tract, skin, nerves, and eyesight. , psoriasis, wounds, and sores.
 The indigenous tribes of Africa and Asia use a paste made from the bitter gourd plant to apply on blisters and injuries topically (9).

 Rabbit studies demonstrated the effect of skin creams enriched with bitter melon extracts on wounds.
 Rabbits that received this cream treatment experienced improved and accelerated wound healing (10).